 5. GBGS Solar Powered Exhaust Fan AC Power Backup

-- Quite and waterproof brushless DC motor, 14 inches nylon-fiber-aluminum blades (7 blades not 3 ), galvanization steel housing and mounting frame
+- Quite and waterproof brushless DC motor, 14in nylon-fiber-aluminum blades (7 blades not 3 ), galvanization steel housing and mounting frame, solar wall exhaust fans can be assembled Together(Note: please buy extra screws ), front side metal mesh, roof/wall mounted

 - Built-in Thermostat Switch, Power on: above 77℉, Power off: below 65℉